-Most sprinkles are gluten free, they are mostly sugar and food coloring.
-What you need to be careful of is the sprinkles made in facilities that also produce wheat.
+Most sprinkles are gluten free.
+They are mostly sugar and food coloring.
+You need to be careful of the sprinkles made in facilities that also produce wheat.

 Surprisingly, Wilton Sprinkles fall into this category of shared equipment.
 Our family has never reacted to them, but I do want you to know, as most stores carry their sprinkles.

 - Supernatural Sprinkles (like these rainbows)